kennychou0529/CarND-Advanced-Lane-Lines/solution_writeup.md

 <!-- Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!). -->

-Find in the link a final output of my pipeline for the project video
+Find in the link below, the final output of my pipeline for the project video

 [Project Video Result](./project_video.mp4)

 ---

 ###Discussion